seidikun/files-finder/README.md

 Do a state-of-art review on a topic.
 Find all papers with certain tags and produce a table where you can add your comments as you read the papers
 Find copies of a file inside any of the mapped folders or subfolders OBS.: Tags, Status and Comments are completed manually.
 But external codes or modifications to the project can be done, such data those fields can be completed automatically, or semi-automatically

+## TODO
+- Add option to compare 2 folders and see if they are duplicates